 A:The first prerequisite to claiming it yourself is to know where the money is held.
 Not all claims are easy to find.
-If you were to locate it, there are still good reasons for having an experienced third party pursue the claim for you.
+If you were to locate it, there are still good reasons for having an experienced third party assist you in recovering the claim.

 The agencies holding the assets oftentimes have many requirements that must be followed for proving your entitlement to the claim and formatting your request.
 These agencies can prove difficult to work with in responding and delaying the relinquishment of your money.
 After all, they stand to keep the money if you do not follow their rules and meet their deadlines.
-For this reason, having the experienced Snow Creek Funding Team help you navigate the labyrinth may be a wise decision.
+For this reason, having the experienced Snow Creek Team help you navigate their system may be a wise decision.

 Q: How much does it cost to collect?
 (Back to Top)

 A: Unfortunately, there is no simple answer to this.
 It depends on the complexity of the case and the costs that are anticipated in pursuing the claim.
-Many other companies will charge exorbitant fees upfront just for the details of the claim and you are left on your own to try and collect.
-Snow Creek Funding will collect nothing if the money is not received.
-Additionally, we will front all the costs to pursue the claim in a timely manner.
+Many other companies will charge exorbitant fees up-front just for the details of the claim and you are left on your own to try and collect.
+The Snow Creek Group will receive nothing if you are not paid.

 Q: How long does it take to collect?
 (Back to Top)

 A: There are a number of factors that determine collection time.
 The complexity of the claim, the laws governing when the money can be released, and how long the claim has been outstanding can all affect processing time.
-It can be as short as a few weeks to 45 to 60 days.
-Your claims manager will continually update you with the status of your claim as information becomes available.
-Snow Creek Funding is committed to expediting your claim as soon as administratively possible.
-This only makes sense; Snow Creek Funding will only be paid upon successful collection.
+It can be as short as a 1 day to 3 weeks.
+The Snow Creek Group is committed to expediting your claim as soon as possible.
+This only makes sense; The Snow Creek Funding Group will only be paid upon successful collection by you.

 Q: Is an attorney required?
 (Back to Top)